maheshwarinaman/COVID-HELP-FRONT-END/README.md

 Website Link: https://maheshwarinaman.github.io/COVID-HELP-FRONT-END/

-Technology used are HTML,CSS,JAVASCRIPT AND JQUEY
+Technology used are HTML,CSS,JAVASCRIPT AND JQUERY

 Images and Logos  have taken from www.freepik.com